 - When are you available and are there specific times when you're not available?

-- Remember - clearly structured text, with paragraphs and/or words marked in bold or in italics makes the description enjoyable to read.
+- Remember - at least 220 words, clearly structured text, with paragraphs and/or words marked in bold or in italics makes the description enjoyable to read.
 And don't forget to use a spell-checker before submitting!

 A great gallery supports what you've just written in your description.
 Aim to choose pictures that complete your story - remember; you can always add more later.